sandinmyjoints/leveraging-node/talk.md

 ## in Nodeland

 Note:
-I'm going to talk about some of the practices we use to survive and thrive while using Node.
+- Now I'll talk about some of the practices we use to survive and thrive while using Node.